lkrammes/SpellingTestBlazorWASM/README.md

 # SpellingTestBlazorWASM
-Blazor WebAssembly app using cosmos db and congnitive services for your kids to practice spelling tests
+Simple Blazor WebAssembly app using cosmos db and congnitive services for your kids to practice spelling words